LandonSchropp/dotfiles/readme.md

 ## iTerm2

 [iTerm2](http://www.iterm2.com/#/section/downloads) is a nifty little terminal replacement.
-To set up iTerm2, download and install it.
-You may have to perform an update to get the latest version.
-Open up the preferences and navigate to the General tab.
-Click the checkbox labeled "Load preferences from a custom folder or URL" and select the `iterm2` folder in the dotfiles repository.
+To configure, iTerm2, first install the latest update from inside the application.
+Next, open up the preferences and navigate to the General tab.
+Click the checkbox labeled "Load preferences from a custom folder or URL" and manually enter the `/Users/<USERNAME>/.dotfiles/iterm2` directory.

 ## OS X